0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 ## Introduction: A Dev Workflow Overhaul That Led to a Bigger Shift

 Seeing how `uv` streamlined my development workflow made me realize something: My task and knowledge management workflows were outdated.
 I needed an approach that combined a structured knowledge base, seamless integration with development tools, and a way to execute tasks efficiently.
-I couldn't find a resource that put all of the components together from Source of Truth (SoT), the Markdown-based system that serves as the single source for all knowledge and tasks, up to a Task Management focus, so I built what I now call the **Markdown Execution Framework (MEF)**.
+I couldn't find a resource that put all of the components together from Source of Truth (SoT), the Markdown-based system that serves as the single source for all knowledge and tasks, up to a Task Management focus, so I built what I now call the **Lightweight markup language Execution Framework (LEF)**.

 I had been hearing about `uv` quite a bit for several months and recent reports from reputable users were resoundingly positive so I decided to try it.
 Most of this narrative is not about `uv`, but I want to add my voice to those who recommend it.
 The efficiency of `uv` made me rethink everything: